EdzeKruizinga/compileinfo/README.md

 ### Releases

-0.1.0 is available at Maven Central
-0.9.0 should be available at Maven Central
+* 0.9.0 is available at Maven Central

 ## Authors